Tips for California's Military and Overseas Voters

 Taking part in elections is more convenient than ever for Californians serving in the military or living outside the United States.
 It begins when you register to vote as a military or overseas voter and receive election materials by mail, fax, or email.
 Be prepared!

-- Start early.
-California's county elections officials begin sending ballots to military and overseas voters 60 days before Election Day.
+• Start early.
+California’s county elections officials must send ballots to military and overseas voters no later than 45 days before Election Day.
 Fill out a voter registration application early at registertovote.ca.gov to ensure that you receive your voting materials in time and can return your voted ballot by Election Day.

-- Stay in touch.
+• Stay in touch.
 Once you register as a military or overseas voter, you will continue to receive a ballot and election materials from your county elections official before each statewide election.
-However, you will need to update your registration to vote if you change your address, your name, or your political party preference.
+However, you will need to update your voter registration if you change your address, your name, or your political party preference.
 Visit sos.ca.gov/elections/voter-registration/military-overseas-voters/ for more election resources designed especially for you.

 Dates to remember:

-October 21, 2024: Last day for military and overseas voters to register to vote for the General Election.
+October 20, 2025: Last day for military and overseas voters to register to vote for the Statewide Special Election.

-October 22–November 5, 2024: Same Day Registration is available.
+October 21–November 4, 2025: Same Day Registration is available.
 You may "conditionally" register to vote a provisional ballot during this time.
 Contact your county elections official for more information.

-November 5, 2024: Election Day.
-Mailed ballots must be postmarked on or before Election Day and received by your county elections office no later than November 12, 2024.
+November 4, 2025: Election Day.
+Return your ballot by mail as soon as you receive it.
+Mailed ballots must be postmarked no later than Election Day and received by your county elections office no later than November 12, 2025.
 Faxed ballots must be delivered to your county elections office by close of polls, no later than 8:00 p.m.
 Pacific Standard Time on Election Day.

 For more information, contact: